 A. These days, most businesses need a website.
 Regardless of how a prospective customer hears about your enterprise, many will check your website before deciding to purchase.
 In some ways, a website has become an electronic business card.
 If you don’t have one, many will not consider you to be a legitimate business.

 At a minimum, you’ll want to make sure that your website covers the basics.
 It should provide your company name, contact information (typically email, phone, and address), and state clearly what you do and for whom.
 Further, the URL should be easily connected to your business name and as concise as possible.
 Websites that carry the dot com suffix are preferable, but you can use other suffixes such as dot net.

 Beyond the basics, what you include in your website should be a function of what you are trying to accomplish.
-Below, we touch on five possible objectives.
+Below, we touch on several possible objectives.